carlostarrats/Control-LLM/README.md

 ## Issues & Questions

 If you encounter any issues or have questions about this project, please log them in the [Issues](https://github.com/carlostarrats/Control-LLM/issues) section.
-We welcome bug reports, feature requests, and general feedback.
+I welcome bug reports, feature requests, and general feedback.

 ## License